-Acquisition costs incurred in obtaining insurance contracts are deferred and recognised as assets where they can be reliably measured and where it is probable that they will give rise to revenue that will be recognised in the statement of comprehensive income in subsequent reporting periods.
+Acquisition costs incurred in obtaining insurance contracts are deferred and recognised as assets where they can be reliably measured and where it is probable that they will give rise to revenue that will be recognised in the Statement of Profit and Loss and Other Comprehensive Income in subsequent reporting periods.
 Deferred acquisition costs are measured at the lower of cost and recoverable amount.
 Deferred acquisition costs are amortised systematically in accordance with the expected pattern of the incidence of risk under the general insurance contracts to which they relate.
 This pattern of amortisation corresponds to the earning pattern of the corresponding premium revenue.